Hidden zeros for particle/string amplitudes and the unity of colored scalars, pions and gluons: From Toy Models to The Real World Via Numerators and Zeros

 The most obvious place to search for new structure associated with numerators is to understand whether these give rise to interesting patterns of {\bf zeros} of the amplitude -- so this is where we start.
 We will begin by studying the simplest theory of colored scalars, Tr$(\phi^3)$ theory, which has been much studied recently from the new perspectives of tropical geometry, $u$-variables and surfacehedra~\cite{Arkani-Hamed:2019mrd, Arkani-Hamed:2019plo, Arkani-Hamed:2023lbd, Arkani-Hamed:2023mvg}.
 This may appear to be an odd starting point since the Tr$(\phi^3)$ theory is precisely the most ``overly simple'' theory with {\bf no} numerator factors in its amplitude!
 And yet as we will see, even this seemingly boring theory {\it does} have a surprising and rich pattern of amplitude zeroes, and what is more, this pattern extends to much more interesting and realistic theories of pions and gluons, revealing a striking hidden unity between these three theories, which as we will show are in a precise sense ``contained'' in each other.
+It is well-known that the traditional double copy relations~\cite{Bern:2008qj,Bern:2010ue,Cachazo:2013gna,Cachazo:2013hca,Cachazo:2013iea,Cachazo:2014xea} (see also the recent reviews~\cite{Bern:2019prr,Bern:2022wqg,Adamo:2022dcm} and the references therein) have established a broad web of interconnected theories.
+However, our results offer a new prescription for understanding the relationships between these theories.

 The presence of these hidden zeroes, at least for the Tr$(\phi^3)$ theory, is not at all manifest in the diagrammatic expansion for the amplitude, but {\it is} made obvious by the understanding of the Tr$(\phi^3)$ amplitudes as the so-called ``canonical form'' of the so-called ABHY associahedron polytope, which we review in section \ref{sec:ABHY}.
 The zeros are connected with the fact that ABHY associahedron is built out of simpler lower-dimensional objects -- it is a Minkowski sum of simplices.
 As we will see in section \ref{sec:zeros1}, by turning off a sufficient number of such building blocks the polytope collapses and the amplitude vanishes.
 This geometric picture also tells us that in the last step before the polytope collapses, it takes the form of a ``sandwich'', with an interval separating opposite facets of the associahedron.
 This implies that the amplitude factorizes into lower point amplitudes, in a completely predictable fashion.
 It is fascinating to discover a new sort of factorization of amplitudes, which has nothing to do with the usual factorization on poles, but instead characterizes the behavior of amplitudes as we approach the hidden zeros.